pblack/docs/content/editing-content/adding-a-new-page.md

 [ Image: section, with add new button highlighted ]

-A modal will appear, once you have completed the modal click “add”, and forestry will add the new page to your site.
+A modal will appear.
+Once you have completed the modal click “Add” and Forestry will add the new page to your site.

 [ Image: Add new page model ]